 We are usually so busy focusing on everyone else to ask that question, but we deserve a magical Christmas full of delight, too, even if we have to make it happen ourselves.

 What Do I Want for Christmas?

 When we’re focused on getting everyone else that perfect holiday gift, it can be hard to take a step back and figure out what we want for ourselves.

 Use the Five Gift Rule

-The five-gift rule is a rule of thumb for buying Christmas presents, but it can work for making your own Christmas wish list as well.
-The rule is that you should get someone something they want, something they need, something to wear, and something to read.
+The five-gift rule is a rule of thumb for buying Christmas presents, but it can also work for making your own Christmas wish list.
+The guideline is to get someone something they want, something they need, something to wear, and something to read.

 These four things cover the basics, and there’s a wide variety of ideas on what the fifth gift should be.
 Sometimes it’s something handmade, and other times it’s something to share.

 The five-gift rule narrows down the types of gifts and makes it easier for you to think about what you want for Christmas.

 What Should I Put on My Christmas Wish List?

 You should consider the five-gift rule when deciding what to put on your Christmas Wish list.
-The answers are going to be different for everyone because everyone has different wants and needs.
-But here are some ideas to get you started!
+The answers will be different for everyone because everyone has different wants and needs.

 Something I Want

 Maybe you just want a cozy blanket and a self-care basket, or you’re a traveler looking for a perfect gift to help you on your next adventure.

-If you were thinking about trying a new hobby, this is the perfect opportunity to get started if you are considering a new hobby.
+Christmastime is the perfect opportunity to get started if you are considering a new hobby.
 Ask for paints, a sketchbook, sewing needles, or even one of those all-in-one gift set kits that can help get you started.